alexandernst/monks/README.md

 switches instead to do all those actions (load/unload, start/stop).

 Keep in mind that the module will protect your kernel while unloading.
-That means that if any process (both in userland and in the kernel itself) expect to call one of the hijacked syscalls, the module will wait those processes to call what they need to call.
+That means that if any process (both in userland and in the kernel itself) expected to call one of the hijacked syscalls, the module will wait those processes to call what they need to call.
 This may take from 1ms to days.
 If there's a really long delay, try killing/restarting some processes that may have scheduled a call.
 For example, the module won't unload until you press ```Enter``` on all consoles that had any activity while the module was loaded.

-The UI part will be based on ```ncurses```.
+The UI is based on ```ncurses```.
 Anyways, right now there is almost no functional code, just a basic viewer.

 ![Screenshot](https://raw.github.com/alexandernst/procmon/screenshots/screenshot1.jpeg)